 - Only suitable for children under the age of 4

-5. Street Tennis Club Rackets for Kids
+5. Street Tennis Club Rackets For Kids

 The Kids Racket is made from aluminum, giving it a lightweight construction that aids in improving your child’s strokes, and subsequently, their confidence in the field.
-Also, the racket arrives pre-stringed so it’s ready for use.
+Also, the racket arrives pre-strung, so it’s ready for use.